 Communicate: Talk to your kid about the potential dangers they may encounter online, including on Pinterest.
 Encourage open communication and make sure they understand the importance of being cautious when sharing personal information, pictures, or engaging with strangers on the platform.

-Monitor their Pinterest activity: Keep an eye on your teen’s boards and pins to ensure they are not sharing inappropriate content or engaging with suspicious users.
+Monitor their Pinterest activity: Keep an eye on your teen's boards and pins to ensure they are not sharing inappropriate content or engaging with suspicious users.
 You can also follow their account to receive updates on their activity.
+With BrightCanary installed, you can even monitor what your child types and searches for on Pinterest.

 Teach them about privacy settings: Familiarize yourself and your teen with Pinterest's privacy settings.
 Make sure your child's account is set to private and that they understand how to adjust their settings to control who can view their content.